Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Results

-\textbf{Figures {\ref {Figure_1}a,b,c,d,e,f}} present high-resolution scanning transmission electron microscopy (STEM) images of $\rm Mg_3TeO_6$, obtained via a solid-state metathetic reaction involving $\rm Mg$ halide/nitrate salt with layered $\rm Na_4MgTeO_6$ at 400 $^\circ$C ($\rm Na_4MgTeO_6$ + $\rm 2MgCl_2 \ce{->} \rm Mg_3TeO_6$ + $\rm 4NaCl$).
-The determined lattice parameters ($a$ = 5.06 \AA, $c$ = 13.8 \AA) closely align with those of the ilmenite-type $\rm Mg_3TeO_6$,\cite {selb2019crystal} typically achieved under high-pressure (12.5 GPa) and high-temperature (1297 $^\circ$C) conditions, crystallising in the non-centrosymmetric (acentric) $R$3 trigonal space group.
-Notably, whilst a corundum-type $\rm Mg_3TeO_6$ \cite {bhim2018exploring} can be obtained using solid-state ceramics route at high temperatures (\textbf{Supplementary Figure 9}), \red{we obtained} a previously unreported $\rm Mg_3TeO_6$ polymorph by modifying the initial precursor from layered $\rm Na_4MgTeO_6$ to the honeycomb-layered $\rm Na_2Mg_2TeO_6$ (\textbf{Supplementary Figure 3}). \textbf{Figures {\ref {Figure_1}g,h,i,j,k,l}} display high-resolution STEM images of this polymorph, acquired through a solid-state metathetic reaction involving $\rm Na_2Mg_2TeO_6$ with $\rm Mg(NO_3)_2$ salt at 250 $^\circ$C ($\rm Na_2Mg_2TeO_6$ + $\rm Mg(NO_3)_2 \ce{->} \rm Mg_3TeO_6$ + $\rm 2NaNO_3$). \red{The measured lattice parameters for this new polymorph (\blue {hereafter referred to as} vacancy-type $\rm Mg_3TeO_6$) confirm an orthorhombic lattice ($a$ = 5.12 \AA, $b$ = 8.91 \AA, $c$ = 9.37 \AA), crystallising in the possible space groups: {\it Cmcm}, $C{\rm 222_1}$ or $Cmc{\rm 2_1}$.} Whilst $\rm Na_2Mg_2TeO_6$ exhibits a honeycomb arrangement of $\rm Mg$ around $\rm Te$ atoms along the slabs ({\it i.e.}, \red{within} the $ab$ plane) following the sequence \red{(along the [100] or equivalently [010] direction) given by} $\rm -Te-Mg-Mg-Te-Mg-Mg-Te-$,\cite {evstigneeva2011new} the metathetic reaction results in \red{the vacancy type $\rm Mg_3TeO_6$ exhibiting a} periodic absence of half of the honeycomb array of $\rm Mg$ \red{(denoted by $\rm X$)} within the slab in the sequence: \red{$\rm -Te-Mg-Mg-Te-{\rm X}-{\rm X}-Te-$}. \red{In fact, due to the high ionic charge of $+2$ for $\rm Mg^{2+}$ relative to that of $\rm Na^{1+}$, the absent $\rm Mg^{2+}$ ions ($\rm X \equiv X(Mg)$) in \textbf{Figures {\ref {Figure_1}i,l}} result from electrostatic ejection from their resident slab into the inter-slab layer.}
+\textbf{Figures {\ref {Figure1}a,b,c,d,e,f}} present high-resolution scanning transmission electron microscopy (STEM) images of $\rm Mg_3TeO_6$, obtained via a solid-state metathetic reaction involving $\rm Mg$ halide salt with layered $\rm Na_4MgTeO_6$ at 400 $^\circ$C for 99 hours in air (hypothetically, $\rm Na_4MgTeO_6$ + $\rm 2MgCl_2 \ce{->} \rm Mg_3TeO_6$ + $\rm 4NaCl$).
+The determined lattice parameters ($a$ = 5.06 \AA, $c$ = 13.8 \AA) closely align with those of the ilmenite-ype $\rm Mg_3TeO_6$ polymorph,\cite {selb2019crystal} typically achieved under high-pressure (12.5 GPa) and high-temperature (1297 $^\circ$C) conditions, crystallising in the non-centrosymmetric (acentric) $R$3 trigonal space group (hereafter referred to as `high-pressure, high-temperature $\rm Mg_3TeO_6$').
+Notably, whilst another $\rm Mg_3TeO_6$ polymorph \cite {bhim2018exploring} can be obtained via solid-state reaction of $\rm Li_4MgTeO_6$ and $\rm Mg$ halide salts (\textbf{Figures {\ref {Figure1}g,h,i,j,k,l,m,n,o}} and \textbf{Supplementary Figure 9}) or using solid-state ceramics route under ambient pressure at high temperatures (\textbf{Supplementary Figure 41}), we obtained a previously unreported $\rm Mg_3TeO_6$ polymorph by modifying the initial precursor from layered $\rm Na_4MgTeO_6$ to the honeycomb-layered $\rm Na_2Mg_2TeO_6$ (\textbf{Supplementary Figure 7}). \textbf{Figures {\ref {Figure 2}a,b,c,d,e,f,g,h,i,j,k,l}} display high-resolution STEM images of this polymorph, acquired through a solid-state metathetic reaction involving $\rm Na_2Mg_2TeO_6$ with $\rm Mg(NO_3)_2$·$\rm 6H_2O$ salt at 250 $^\circ$C for 48 hours in $\rm N_2$ ($\rm Na_2Mg_2TeO_6$ + $\rm Mg(NO_3)_2$·$\rm 6H_2O \ce{->} \rm Mg_3TeO_6$ + $\rm 2NaNO_3$ + $\rm 6H_2O$ $\uparrow$). \red{The measured lattice parameters for this new polymorph (\blue {hereafter referred to as} vacancy-type $\rm Mg_3TeO_6$) confirm an orthorhombic lattice ($a$ = 5.12 \AA, $b$ = 8.91 \AA, $c$ = 9.37 \AA), crystallising in the possible space groups: {\it Cmcm}, $C{\rm 222_1}$ or $Cmc{\rm 2_1}$.} Whilst $\rm Na_2Mg_2TeO_6$ exhibits a honeycomb arrangement of $\rm Mg$ around $\rm Te$ atoms along the slabs ({\it i.e.}, \red{within} the $ab$ plane) following the sequence \red{(along the [100] or equivalently [010] direction) given by} $\rm -Te-Mg-Mg-Te-Mg-Mg-Te-$,\cite {evstigneeva2011new} the metathetic reaction results in \red{the vacancy type $\rm Mg_3TeO_6$ exhibiting a} periodic absence of half of the honeycomb array of $\rm Mg$ \red{(denoted by $\rm X$)} within the slab in the sequence: \red{$\rm -Te-Mg-Mg-Te-{\rm X}-{\rm X}-Te-$}. \red{In fact, due to the high ionic charge of $+2$ for $\rm Mg^{2+}$ relative to that of $\rm Na^{1+}$, the absent $\rm Mg^{2+}$ ions ($\rm X \equiv X(Mg)$) in \textbf{Figures {\ref {Figure 2}f,i}} result from electrostatic ejection from their resident slab into the inter-slab layer.}